Gedrah/RunnerDash/README.md

 # RunnerDash
-A simple runner made with coronaSDK
+A simple runner made with Monogame + Xamarin